spyglasspro/thank-you/README.md

-This is a thank you page for Ethiopian Skylight Hotel's Jotform platform submission success messgae decorated with confetti.
+Thank You Site for Jotform forms with custome Confetti Animation.